kragen/derctuo/markdown/sentential-database.md

         bananas
         apples

 to create three facts.
-But what if we're trying to assimilate something like
+But what if we’re trying to assimilate something like

     I should buy red peppers, bananas, apples